-The Group measures certain derivative financial liabilities by reference to their fair values at the balance sheet date.
+The Group measures certain derivative financial liabilities by reference to their fair values at the date of the consolidated statement of financial position.
 The estimation of fair value of such derivatives is based upon factors such as estimates of commodity prices and volatility, equity prices, risk-free rates and terms to maturity.
 Changes in such estimates may impact upon the carrying value of derivative liabilities and derivative revaluation charges.